movementlabsxyz/MIP/MD/md-n/README.md

 4. Else Return

 **What can go wrong?**

-If no branch is finalized at $t_h^+ + \Delta$, the protocol will select the branch with the highest weight, this may not be secure against a Byzantine minority.
+- If no branch is finalized at $t_h^+ + \Delta$, the protocol will select the branch with the highest weight, this may not be secure against a Byzantine minority.
+- Since votes of a node can double count, it is possible that eventually the wrong branch wins, since a byzantine actor plus the initial wrong "honest" votes can outvote the correct branch.

 ### A5: Example Minority-Selecting Protocol (without revotes)